Skip to content

 Your cart is empty

-Korean sunscreen vs European—what protects better, what feels more comfortable, and what should you really pay attention to when buying?
-The biggest difference isn’t the country of origin but regulation, labeling, and above all, sensorial feel.
-Here you’ll find a well-founded comparison with clear buying criteria so you can choose a sunscreen you’ll happily apply every day, in sufficient amounts.
-More background: What makes Korean sunscreen special?.
+Which protects better, which feels better on the skin, and what should you really pay attention to when buying?
+The biggest difference is not the country of origin, but regulation, labeling, and above all wearability.
+Here you will find a well-grounded comparison with clear buying criteria so you can choose a sunscreen you will happily apply every day and in the right amount.
+More background here: What makes Korean sunscreen special?.

 UVA protection and regulation compared